heanzyzabala/create-express-app/README.md

 # Express Starter
-express-starter is a bootstrap project for express with ready-made folder structure, dependency configurations and npm run scripts.
+express-starter is a bootstrap project for express with a ready-to-run application skeleton.

 ## Installation